-With heightened international trade tensions triggered by the new US Administration in office since January 2025, it is the appropriate time to examine the economic validity of countries holding such large amounts of foreign exchange reserves invested in US Federal debt, in particular of countries in the European Union.
-Specifically, in this paper we assess to what extent the official and private sectors in Europe should follow in the footsteps of China to trim their US dollar reserves invested in US Federal debt, as a measure of risk mitigation.
-Holding the US debt is increasingly risky due to the Trump administration trade and fiscal policies and their impact on the value of the dollar and on debt sustainability.
-In addition, holders of dollar assets face the risk of sanctions and other hostile measures.
+With heightened international trade tensions triggered by the new US Administration in office since January 2025, it is the appropriate time to examine the economic validity of countries - in particular, EU member states - holding such large amounts of foreign exchange reserves invested in US Federal debt.
+Specifically, in this paper we assess to what extent the official and private sectors in Europe should follow in the footsteps of China to trim their US dollar reserves invested in US Federal debt.
+This assessment is motivated by the ongoing tendency of geo-economic fragmentation, with the trade war launched by the Trump administration as a further step in this direction.
+As foreign trade becomes less global (hence more regional), what might this imply for global demand for US public debt (the global safe asset), real interest rates (in the United States and elsewhere), the real exchange rate of the US dollar, and the opportunity cost of holding dollar reserves?